XinxingZhang-Lab/ZhangLab/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-Our projectss mainly entail our two main topics of interest: body fluid homeostasis and cilia diseases.
+Our projects mainly entail our two main topics of interest: body fluid homeostasis and cilia diseases.
 We are studying how the nervous system integrates information from both external environments and internal physiological status to achieve whole-body level fluid homeostasis and how to the malfunctions of ciliary proteins cause dyshomeostasis conditions.

 {% include tags.html tags="publication, resource, website" %}